 HOS logbooks and DVIRs to improve reporting, maximize uptime and reduce admin costs

 Many drivers struggle to keep up with the paperwork, something indicated by DOT data that shows Form & Manner errors (incorrect or incomplete HOS logbooks) top the list when it comes to non-compliance.

-Electronic Logging Devices or ELDs mandates are in full swing with the hard enforcement date passed, which will hopefully eliminate Form & Manner errors completely.
+The roll out of Electronic Logging Devices as required by the ELD mandate is nearly completewith the AOBRD transition almost complete, which will hopefully eliminate Form & Manner errors completely.
 ELD paperless logbooks can be set to automatically collect driving data, allowing drivers to maximize driving time by recording in single-minute units, not the traditional 15-minute increments.
 Roadside inspections are often quicker and more efficient too.

 DVIRs can now be completed electronically using only a smartphone to capture necessary information and photo evidence, and sign off previous reports.
 Data is automatically uploaded, which means repairs can be scheduled and new parts ordered sooner.

 2. Bring Your Own Device (BYOD)

 Drivers can use iOS or Android smartphones and tablets

 The BYOD revolution is significantly lowering IT costs for fleets as drivers can use their own iOS (iPhone, iPad or Apple Watch) or Android device.
 Benefits include lowered hardware costs, minimized training requirements, zero software licensing costs and improved user adoption.

 GPS vehicle tracking solutions offer a growing range of mobile apps to cover compliance, navigation, driver behavior, vehicle inspections and work order management.
 The applications can be installed easily and in many cases don’t require any hardware to be fitted to the vehicle.